Towards Interactive Autonomous Vehicle Testing: Vehicle-Under-Test-Centered Traffic Simulation: Introduction

 \section{Introduction}

 The deployment of autonomous vehicles (AV) on public roads is forming a human-machine mixed traffic environment.
 AVs, as new traffic participants, are found to possibly compromise road safety when interacting with human road users \cite{markkula2020defining, liu2021crash}.
-Waymo's 2020 report revealed that 78\% of AV-involved accidents resulted from misunderstandings of AV's actions \cite{schwall2020waymo}, indicating AV's insufficient interacting ability.
+According to six years (2015-2020) of crash data from the California Department of Motor Vehicles, AVs are involved in collisions four times more frequently than human-driven vehicles\cite{mccarthy2022autonomous}.
+Despite traffic rules often assigning fault to human drivers, AVs are frequently criticized for their unpredictable interaction behaviors\cite{liu2021crash, mccarthy2022autonomous}.
 The human-machine mixed driving environment poses new challenges for the interactive capabilities of autonomous driving and also brings new requirements for testing these systems.

 AV testing is fundamentally tied to realistic, interactive, and diverse simulation environments where background dynamic participants interact with the vehicle under test (VUT), namely the AV.
 In pursuing the driving behaviors of background traffic participants that are consistent with real-world traffic, efforts have been widely rolled out on the following challenges, realism of the scene setting, inter-agent interactivity, and diversity of scenario evolution.
 First, the realism of the scene setting ensures that the testing scenario is possibly encountered in real-world traffic, thus providing testing value.
 Second, inter-agent interaction calls for congruent action-dependence among VUT and background traffic participants.
 Third, the diversity of scenario evolution is essential as it reflects the inherent uncertainty and dynamics of real-world traffic, ensuring that the simulation environment authentically represents the wide range of situations VUT might encounter during normal operations.